 Born in Moscow, Russia and raised in Zurich, Switzerland from the age of eight, 'iPod' was fortunate to have easy access to snowboard in the world-renowned Swiss Alps with some of the best snowboarders out there.

-Being able to shred with his homies Podladtchikov, who had represented Russia at the 2006 Olympics in Torino placing 37th decided to change his citizenship after his first Olympic debut as he was training with his Swiss friends already.
+Being able to shred with his homies Podladtchikov, who had represented Russia at the 2006 Olympics in Torino placing 37th decided to change his citizenship after his Olympic debut as he was training with his Swiss friends already.

 Driven by his perfectionism and competitive soul he constantly aimed to push his limits ever since.